Pre-Configured Operators

 By default, ISO format is used across the UI, execution logs, and new rule/workflow creation.
 This format is recommended for reliability, especially in API and database interactions.
 Format settings apply to new content only; existing rules retain their original formats.

-Between
+Between Inclusive

-The Between operator passes if the date or datetime value lies within a given start and end range (inclusive).
+The Between Inclusive operator passes if the date or datetime value lies within a given start and end range (inclusive).

 Example (Pseudocode):

-Result: Passes if applicationDate is within 2023.
+Result: Passes if applicationDate is within 2023, including January 1st and December 31st.

 <aside> ⚙ This operator is inclusive, meaning both boundary values are considered valid.
 For example, if the range is defined as 1 to 10, the condition will pass for any value between 1 and 10, including 1 and 10 themselves.
 Same goes for the Not Between operator.